swaechter/smbjwrapper/README.md

 ## Foreword

 In the open source world it is difficult to get to know your users and their use cases & needs.
 In case you are using this library and enjoy it, feel free to send me an email (waechter.simon@gmail.com).
-For more important and time critical things like issues/bugs or feature enhancements, please use the isse tracker (It's not possible to keep up with all mails in a timely manner).
-Thanks!
+For more important and time critical things like issues/bugs or feature enhancements, please use the issue tracker (For me it's not possible to keep up with all mails in a timely manner).
+Thanks a lot!

 ## Installation